decredinals/decredinals-wallet/README.md

 A Chromium-based browser extension wallet that mirrors the core functionality of the web wallet in a compact extension format.
 Chrome Web Store - https://chromewebstore.google.com/detail/decredinals-wallet/bhhacjnlllojmjfdikdfjicllpdkgklg

-Features:
+Features (v0.0.2):
 - wallet creation and import,
 - management of multiple wallets with easy switching,
 - sending and receiving DCR,
 - viewing balances and transaction history,
+- X integration allows users to link their account and enable DCR tipping functionality directly on X posts,
 - foundation for future dApp and protocol integrations.

 ---

 ## Browser Extension Installation

 • Directly from the Chrome Web Store  - https://chromewebstore.google.com/detail/decredinals-wallet/bhhacjnlllojmjfdikdfjicllpdkgklg

 • Or manually via GitHub Releases